CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

-Updates a zone's name or description.
+Updates a zone\'s name or description.

-Note that only 'name' and 'description' parameters are honored.
-Others, such as 'resource-uri' or 'id' will be ignored.
+Note that only \'name\' and \'description\' parameters are honored.
+Others, such as \'resource-uri\' or \'id\' will be ignored.

 **Parameters**